DUNE-DAQ/daqconf/docs/README.md

 ### validate
   Attempt to determine if a given Session configuration is valid and does not contain common errors

+### textual_dbe
+ Attempt to replicate OKS' Data Base editor within Python.
+Full details are [here](TextualDBE.md).
+Current implementation is very incomplete so use with caution.

 ## Generation Tools

 ### createOKSdb